webchick/webchick.tech/clwtjni1m000f09l7c86i02gh.md

 Also less confident that they had the right answer.

 Less diverse teams HYPER-condident!
 Even if they're wrong. ;) (AI Hallucinations, anyone? ;))

+So, PLEASE think of your users when you write code. :)

+## Coda: AI

+AI as a user (users submitting erquests bassed on advice / answers given by AI)

+AI as a developer

+AI — "Best" practice

+* It can make doc writing better!
+(Clearer, more understandable)

+* Declarative / short statements are very yseful, and hard to do

+* Also test assumptions.
+Ask ChatGPT question you expect it to work the way you think.
+The answer back may surorise yu!
+Anf that's what your cutomers will get. ;)